 “Kol Hai” is Hebrew for “all life.”
 It appears several times in the weekly liturgy in key places referencing the one who satisfies all life, gives life to all, and acts as the Source of the breath of all living things.
 Our embrace of Jewish spiritual practice, the study of Jewish culture and history, and engagement in Judaism-inspired acts of loving kindness and social justice is an expression of our yearning to come “all alive.”
 And not only for our own sake but for the sake of all life on this planet.

 The H in Hai is pronounced like the ch in Bach (We didn’t spell it “Chai” to keep it distinct from the delicious Indian tea of the same spelling.
 It’s totally okay if you pronounce it with a soft “h” sound like the informal greeting “hi”.)

-What's the average age?
+Am I too old?
+Too young?
 What do you mean by multigenerational?

 We have members of all ages — from seven days to 107 years.
 We make an effort to have our events be accessible, providing transportation from assisted living facilities and arranging rides for community members when needed.
 We also make attempts to provide programming for our youngest ones.
 Some of this is currently in development, and we welcome your ideas and input on how to fulfill our mission of providing spiritual sustenance for all who are part of our community.

 What should I wear?